devyanisahoo/Robotics-Tasks/Arduino_Task3/README.md

   Now ,using the digitalWrite command to make changes in the LED.
   - Creating a blinking pattern using delay.
   - 1st blink (fast blink) :- LED ON AND OFF for 100 ms .
+  - 2nd blink (Long On) : - Stays ON for 1000 ms and OFF for 200 ms .
+  - 3rd blink (Long Off) :-Stays ON for 200 ms and OFF for 1000 ms .
+ - TOTAL DELAY TIME = 2.6 seconds.
+ - Returns the message on the Serial Monitor as "ON".
+ - In the else block : -
+   - The LED remains OFF during this time as the logical state is changed to LOW using digitalWrite() command.
+   - The Serial Monitor displays "OFF" on the screen.